+A stress test is an alternative solution to an emergency fund.
+But there are some differences.
 Emergency funds are great, but they lack tangibility.
 The popular rule of thumb is for people to have enough cash in their emergency funds to “cover six months’ worth of essential expenses,” writes personal finance guru Gail Vaz-Oxlade on her blog.
 I’ve heard other professionals say this as well.
-It’s good advice, and these knowledgeable gurus are not wrong.
-But six months is quite an arbitrary time period 😐 Why not four months or nine months?
-An emergency fund is a good start to financial security, but perhaps it’s not quite enough to give you the complete peace of mind that you deserve.
-This is where stress testing your finances can come in handy.
+It’s solid advice.
+These knowledgeable gurus are not wrong.
+But six months is quite an arbitrary time period.
+Why not four months or nine months?
+An emergency fund is a good start to financial security.
+But perhaps it’s not quite enough to give you complete peace of mind.
+This is where stress testing can come in handy.

-If money stresses you out then consider creating a stress test for yourself with these similar parameters 🙂 It can help you isolate the problems and determine which parts of your finances are most at risk.
+If money stresses you out then consider creating a stress test for yourself with these similar parameters. 🙂 It can help you isolate the problems and determine which parts of your finances are most at risk.

 I have created a dedicated stress test page for regular, future updates.

 If you are worried about your debts, investments, emergency fund, budgets, or anything else financial related then consider making a stress test spreadsheet to track your financial health.
-If outcomes are in the green then relax and enjoy a beer 🙂 But if a scenario starts to move towards a more risky outcome then that’s a signal to pay attention.
+If outcomes are in the green then relax and enjoy a beer. 🙂 But if a scenario starts to move towards a more risky outcome then that’s a signal to pay attention.

 Random Useless Fact: